+the friedledia agency of the operating , agency (if appreciate).

+Service Type:

 Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(specified in statute.
+9), the State requests the authority to provide the following additional service not

 Service Title:

 Advanced Respite

 HCBS Taxonomy:

-Category 1:

-Sub-Category 1:
+Category 1: Sub-Category 1: